Note: Star Trek: The Experience closed in September 2008. You can read about the defunct attraction in the following review.

 - Location: Las Vegas Hilton, just off the Strip.

-When it's time for your crew to report for your mission, a uniformed guide escorts you to a holding area.
+When it was time for crews to report for their missions, a uniformed guide escorted them to a holding area.

-It's a startling illusion, and the 21st-century guide helps maintain the fantasy by playing along.
-A breathless Enterprise officer greets the group and explains that a gang of rogue villains sent Captain Picard back in time in exchange for us Vegas stowaways.
-Our mission: get back to the nickel slots where we belong so that Captain Picard can return and say "Engage!" in his inimitable way.
-The officer whisks the group off to the bridge.
+It was a startling illusion, and the 21st-century guide helped maintain the fantasy by playing along.
+A breathless Enterprise officer greeted the group and explained that a gang of rogue villains sent Captain Picard back in time in exchange for the Vegas stowaways.
+The guests' mission: Get back to the nickel slots where they belonged so that Captain Picard could return and say "Engage!" in his inimitable way.
+The officer whisked the group off to the bridge.

-The actors and sets make the attraction.
-The officer that greeted our group looked vaguely like Commander Riker.
-He had a (pardon the pun) commanding presence, conveyed a lot of enthusiasm, and never broke character.
-More officers, looking nifty in their Starfleet uniforms and displaying the same commitment to their roles, were busy on the bridge punching buttons and raising shields to avert enemy fire.
+The actors and sets made the attraction.
+They had a commanding presence, conveyed a lot of enthusiasm, and never broke character.
+Looking nifty in their Starfleet uniforms, some of them were busy on the bridge punching buttons and raising shields to avert enemy fire.

-For the approximately two-dozen guests that shared The Experience with me, I counted eight performers that interacted with us throughout the course of The Experience.
-That's a high ratio and helps convey the realism (and the high price) of the attraction.
+For the approximately two-dozen guests that shared each Experience, eight performers interacted with them throughout the course of the attraction.
+That's a high ratio and helped convey the realism of the attraction.

-Motion simulators are ideally suited to mimic space travel; this is the way to experience warp speed.
-The Star Trek simulator cabins have windows in front, above, and along their sides and use a domed screen to project an encompassing image.
-The simulator experience culminates with a precarious ride down the Las Vegas Strip and a big bang above the Hilton.
+The Enterprise officer gave shuttlecraft boarding and safety belt instructions and closed the hatch to send the crew back on its journey to the 21st century.
+Since motion simulators are ideally suited to mimic space travel, it was a great way to experience warp speed.
+The Star Trek simulator cabins had windows in front, above, and along their sides and used a domed screen to project an encompassing image.
+The simulator experience culminated with a precarious ride down the Las Vegas Strip and a big bang above the Hilton.

-The ride ends with the obligatory shuffle through the gift shop.
+The ride ended with the obligatory shuffle through the gift shop.
 Pointy ears anyone?
-How about a free souvenir photo when you sign up for the Star Trek credit card?
-Don't leave the time-space continuum without it.
-With all that excitement, guests surely work up quite an appetite so Quark's Bar and Grill offers items like Glop on a Stick and Klingon Kabob.
-The restaurant is crawling with Trekkies when it shows the latest Star Trek episode on its large-screen televisions.
+With all that excitement, guests surely worked up quite an appetite, so Quark's Bar and Grill offered items like Glop on a Stick and Klingon Kabob.
+The restaurant was crawling with Trekkies when it showed the latest Star Trek episode on its large-screen televisions.